wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/readme.md

 # Transaction Type

-There are many types of transactions implemented on the Waves blockchain.
+There are various types of transactions implemented on the Waves blockchain.
 Types division into categories is shown in the diagram.

 ![](./_assets/types.png)